smhurf/lewagon_challenges/01-Python/03-SQL-Basics/03-Interacting-with-db/README.md

 ### Run SQL queries

-Open a new SQL editor and run SQL queries to anwer to following question:
+Open a new SQL editor and run some SQL queries to anwer to following question:

 How many rows does each table contain?